 Ball Valve, Butterfly Valve |

-π Why "Transition"?
-In pharma processes, valves do not switch instantly.
-The "Transition" state represents the brief period while a valve is moving between positions.
-During this state, the fluid response is "Unknown" because the valve position is indeterminate.
+๐ญ Why "Transition"?
+In pharma processes, Engineering Items do not switch instantly.
+The "Transition" state represents the brief period while an item is moving between positions.
+During this state, the fluid response is "Unknown" because the position is indeterminate.

 -